videolan/vlc/share/lua/README.txt

  * Art fetcher (see meta/README.txt)
  * Interface (see intf/README.txt)

-Lua scripts are tried in alphabetical order in the user's VLC config (FIXME) directory lua/{playlist,meta,intf}/ subdirectory, then in the global VLC lua/{playlist,meta,intf}/ directory.
+Lua scripts are tried in alphabetical order in the user's VLC config directory lua/{playlist,meta,intf}/ subdirectory on Windows and Mac OS X or in the user's local share directory (~/.local/share/vlc/lua/... on linux), then in the global VLC lua/{playlist,meta,intf}/ directory.

 3 - VLC specific Lua modules
 ============================